Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 [Aider lints code](https://aider.chat/2024/05/22/linting.html)
 after every LLM edit and offers to automatically fix any linting errors.
-Aider includes basic linters built with tree-sitter that supports [most popular programming languages](https://github.com/paul-gauthier/grep-ast/blob/main/grep_ast/parsers.py).
+Aider includes basic linters built with tree-sitter to check [most popular programming languages](https://github.com/paul-gauthier/grep-ast/blob/main/grep_ast/parsers.py).
 These built in linters will detect syntax errors and other fatal problems with the code.